GAM-team/GAM/docs/GamUpdates.md

 See [Downloads-Installs](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 6.80.19

+Fixed bug in `gam create inboundssoprofile` that caused a trap due to an unexpected API result.

+Updated `gam create inboundssoprofile ... returnnameonly` to return `inProgress` if the API does not return a complete result.

+Upgraded to OpenSSL 3.3.2 where possible.

 ### 6.80.18

 Updated `gam print|show admins` to handle the following error: